 Under these treaties, the income earned in country A by a resident of country B will not be taxed twice.
 Instead, such income will be taxed in country A, deducting the taxes already paid in country B.

-For example, if a resident of Luxembourg receives income from commercial activities in France, the income is taxable in both France and Luxembourg.
+If a resident of Luxembourg receives income from commercial activities in France, the income is taxable in both France and Luxembourg.
 However, provided that there is a tax treaty between France and Luxembourg, the agreement will determine which country has the primary right to tax the income.
-In most cases, the income will be taxed in France and Luxembourg will deduct the taxes paid in France from the amount of taxes to pay here.

 Agreements have been concluded with the following countries: